Ashish013/FaceNet_TF-2.0/README.md

 - [ ] Train on more data.
 - [ ] Interface a GUI to the config file.

-**Please feel free to PR and let me know if there are any errors :relaxed:**
+**Please feel free to PR and let me know if there are any errors !**
 ## Resources:

 [Colab Link](https://colab.research.google.com/drive/15lbTBNEZDsOdbIarumT5QQDdMWtx_96n?usp=sharing)